lemonmade/quilt/documentation/features/async.md

 # Asynchronous code

 As your application gets more complicated, you will add more code that is not seen by every user, on every visit.
 As soon as you add a second [route](./routing.md) to your application, it’s very likely that at least some users would be better off if the application only loaded code for the pages they actually visit.
-Even a single, complicated page may have many sections that are not always rendered.
+Even a single, complicated page may have several sections that are not always rendered.

 Many frameworks, like [Next.js](https://nextjs.org/docs/routing/introduction) and [Remix](https://remix.run/docs/en/v1/guides/routing), offer automatic route-based bundle splitting.
 This is a great feature, because route boundaries are the most reliable place to split up your application into smaller “chunks”, with each part being loaded only as needed.
-However, Quilt does not use [file-system based routing](./routing.md), and this approach does not help in cases where you have code on a single route that can be split up.
+However, Quilt does not use [file-system based routing](./routing.md), and this approach does not help in cases where you have code on a _single_ route that can be split up.

 Quilt’s solution to this problem is to add a bit of sugar on top of JavaScript’s native [dynamic import (`import(...)`)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/import).
 As the developer, you are fully in control of what parts of your application are split up, and Quilt helps you load and preload the relevant client-side assets, whether you render on the server, client, or both.